-Understanding exactly what copywriting is and the skills needed to be a great copywriter is crucial if you want to the best results for your project.
+Understanding exactly what copywriting is and the skills needed to be a great copywriter are crucial if you want the best results for your project.

 Whether you’re looking to hire a copywriter or write material yourself, you need to understand the basics.

 I’m talking copywriting definition, skills, and seeing real life examples.